Menu

 More thoughts and photos on each campsite below in our trip report.

 Our accommodation choices were dictated by what was open by early October (post-pandemic and still slightly in the off-season).
-Quite a few providers opened later in the season.
+Quite a few providers only opened later in the season.

 This is how we organised our Queen Charlotte Track hike:

-• Hiked over 5 days, north to south (Ship Cove to Anakiwa)
+• Hiked over 5 days, north to south (Ship Cove to Anakiwa).

-• Booked accommodation in Picton: Jasmine Court Motel (pre-hike; ok for one night) and Harbour View Motel (post-hike; nice views over the bay and very close to the main street with restaurants, cafes and shops)
+• Booked accommodation in Picton: Jasmine Court Motel (pre-hike; ok for one night) and Harbour View Motel (post-hike; nice views over the bay and very close to the main street with restaurants, cafes and shops).

-• Booked four accommodation providers along the Queen Charlotte Track, one night each
+• Booked four accommodation providers along the Queen Charlotte Track, one night each:

-• Hiked with day packs only
+• Hiked with day packs only.

-• Organised payment of private land fees: Queen Charlotte Track Land Cooperative Pass
+• Organised payment of private land fees: Queen Charlotte Track Land Cooperative Pass.

-• Self-catered (except for dinner at Furneaux Lodge): We brought some (allowed) snacks from Australia, bought some food in Christchurch and also went food shopping in Picton
+• Self-catered (except for dinner at Furneaux Lodge): We brought some (allowed) snacks from Australia, bought some food in Christchurch and also went food shopping in Picton.

 I generally chose the most basic private room type.
 We could have stayed in dorms too but unless it’s a hiking hut, I’m a bit over dorms and will choose a private room every time.